-Below is a summary of the types of owners that need to be included in your reporting
+Below is a summary of the types of owners and requirements that need to be included in your reporting

 When it comes to reporting rental or financial income, the ownership structure of the property plays a crucial role in determining what information must be submitted.
 Here is a detailed breakdown of reporting obligations based on the type of ownership:

 If a property is owned by a single individual, that person is the one who must be reported.
-It’s important that their personal details are accurately provided, especially if they are the sole recipient of any income generated.
+It’s important that their personal details are provided accurately, especially if they are the sole recipient of any income generated.

 When a property is owned by more than one individual, the reporting requirements vary depending on how the income is received: